algolia/docsearch-configs/README.md

 The DocSearch scraper will use a configuration file specifying:
  - the Algolia index name that will store the records resulting from the crawling
  - the URLs it needs to crawl
- - the URLs it shoudn't crawl
+ - the URLs it shouldn't crawl
  - the (hierarchical) CSS selectors to use to extract the relevant content from your webpages
  - the CSS selectors to skip
  - An optional sitemap URL that will be crawled and then scraped